 If you already have solar panels installed, there are smart chargers on the market that will automatically draw on them for the energy needed to recharge an EV.
-At We Power Your car we can supply and install a solar-ready smart charger like the myenergi Zappi from our range of dedicated smart home charging stations.
+At We Power Your car we can supply and install solar-ready smart chargers like the myenergi Zappi or the Smappee EV wall from our range of dedicated smart home charging stations.

 UK Government and Energy Company incentives currently exist for both technologies:

 If you do not currently have solar panels installed and you are looking for lower installation costs, you could consider a smaller array dedicated to charging your electric vehicle.
 A garage or a carport roof could be a perfect location for a smaller solar panel installation.